StokersWebsite/.github/profile/readme.md

 >_Design and implement_:
 You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

->#### I used github actions to create a CI/CD pipeline.
-So everyime I pushed something to github it would check the code and then deploy it on docker.
-I felt this was the most educational and do-able, since I was already using github it made the most sense to use this as my CI/CD method since I could check it and deploy it everytime I updated my code, while not changing my codes location.
+>#### First of all, this was completely new to me and I learned a lot, Again with the new tools to help me make better projects.
+>#### To setup my Ci/Cd pipeline I used github actions and docker.
+This was recommended to me by fellow students in my group project.
+>Now, whenever I push any new code to my main branch it would (try to) build the project.
+If this is succesfull it will run all the tests in the test project layer.
+And if all of these are succesfull aswell it will deliver everything to docker hub from where it will deploy it on docker desktop.
+>To see everything it does check out my [CI/CD yml File](https://github.com/StokersWebsite/StokersDataTransferService/blob/91455fa628611ab7de7c4412e441462df6672c92/.github/workflows/MainCI.yml).
+>
 >![[image]](https://github.com/StokersWebsite/.github/blob/f237d7180f1d9e2dd15e4b0b298508afa0b6a7ee/Images/DockerRunning.png)
 >![[image]](https://github.com/StokersWebsite/.github/blob/11ec8d6b4546d83171fa616700d5d053ab0ffb10/Images/GithubActions.png)